Billy Bean: Personal life

-After leaving baseball, Bean moved to Miami Beach, Florida to be with his partner Efrain Veiga, the founder of Yuca restaurant in Miami.
-Bean and Veiga were together for thirteen years, breaking up in July 2008.
+After leaving baseball, Bean moved to Miami Beach, Florida, for 15 years.
+He was in a relationship with Efrain Veiga, the founder of Yuca, a local restaurant, for 13 years, breaking up in July 2008.

-In 2003, Bean released a memoir titled Going the Other Way: Lessons from a Life in and out of Major League Baseball.
+In 2003, Bean released a memoir titled Going the Other Way: Lessons from a Life In and Out of Major League Baseball.

 Bean was appointed MLB's first "Ambassador for Inclusion" on July 15, 2014.
 In this role, Bean counseled David Denson, who became the first minor league player signed to an MLB organization to come out as gay.

-Bean is married to his husband Greg, a doctor.
-They live in New York City.
+He later became the league's senior vice president for diversity, equity and inclusion.